Live From Los Angeles 2019

 Now, Shira and Tali, you sent in some evidence I was just informed that we did not look at.

-So I'm not sure whether this will change my mind.
+I'm not sure whether this will change my mind.
+It could be some very compelling evidence.

 Let's take a look at the evidence you sent in.
+Okay.

 I don't know what that is, but I like it.

+I'll let the record show that.
 The therapist is on the right.

-One of a cat sunning itself on a trellis.
+Yeah, we have two photos.
+One of a cat sunning itself on a trellis, and that's fairly easy to take in.

-That's exactly a thing that a human might see
+That's exactly a thing that a human might see.

 and understand what it is.
+Whereas

 the photo on the left are two adult humans standing in front of a Christmas tree holding a cat while both of them are wearing rubber cat masks.

+Now, John, I want to be abundantly clear.
 This one on the left is certainly a nightmare.

-It's because it's obviously December and the man is wearing flip-flops
+It's not because of the cat masks.
+It's because it's obviously December and the man is wearing flip-flops.

 That does seem to confirm that the location is San Diego.

-Is that part of your therapy?
+Is that Dr. Frazier cool and you?
+Is that part of of your therapy?
+Oh, Shira,

 that's you and your husband in those cat masks?

-And you want to tell your sister.
+And you want to tell your sister

-About boundaries.
+about boundaries.

 Your husband has no boundaries between his toes and me.